Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

 1. SANS [Cyber Aces](https://www.cyberaces.org/) - A Free offering from a leading training provider to introduce you to InfoSec.
 1. [Cybrary](https://www.cybrary.it/) - Online free training provider popular in IT and InfoSec.
 1. [Hacker101](https://www.hacker101.com/) - A Free training course associated with the Hacker1 [bug bounty](https://en.wikipedia.org/wiki/Bug_bounty_program) program.
-1. [Codeacademy](https://www.codecademy.com/learn/learn-python) - free programming courses from web application programming to full on development practices.
+1. [Codeacademy](https://www.codecademy.com/learn/learn-python) - Free programming courses from web application programming to full on development practices.
+1. [Security Tube](http://www.securitytube.net/) - A collection of videos on all aspects of security, including a good deal of training.

 If nothing grabs your eye, I recommend CompTIA training courses in Security+ Network+ and A+ to total beginners as a starting place; these can be supplemented with Microsoft, Linux and Cisco sysadmin courses; all of which can be found for free via Cybrary (number 2.).